mlr-archive/wiki-old/GSOC-2015:-Implement-several-ensemble-SVMs-in-mlr.md

-## Implement several ensemble SVMs in mlr and improve mlr's handling of ensemble learners.
+## Implement several ensemble SVMs in mlr

 **Summary:** Implement several ensemble SVM learners in mlr and improve mlr to be able to handle ensemble learners in a systematic way.